ocean-slang/Coastal-OC-Remote-Sensing-V2/Guides/readme.md

+Processing on the command line in SeaDAS 8.2: please see https://github.com/ocean-slang/SeaDAS

 ACOLITE.pdf: how to use ACOLITE's GUI for atmospheric correction instead of NASA SeaDAS

 L8S2Processing.pdf: instructions for downloading satellite data (manually), how to process in NASA SeaDAS via command line, and trouble shooting MATLAB scripts if you have issues.